 We are quite sure your schedule and your taste buds will thank you when you heed these tips and enjoy those omelets later.

 - Store omelets in the fridge for only about 3-4 days.
 Omelets should be tightly wrapped or sealed in an airtight container or bag.
 The key to storing them is to make sure they are sealed tightly into whatever storage format you use.
-I personally use double-sealed Ziploc bags like these from Amazon.
+I personally use double-sealed Ziploc bags like these from Walmart.

 - Store omelets in the freezer for up to 4 months.
 They will taste the freshest if they are used within 2 months.